ShSukkar/Student-s-Journey/README.md

-Schools Network
+Schools Network (Using Hyperledger Fabric with Composer )

-Studants tsransfer in schools.
-Save and show students information and transfer students between participants(schools).

 This business network defines: